piotrekkr/dockerfile-updater/README.md

 [![GitHub Super-Linter](https://github.com/actions/javascript-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/actions/javascript-action/actions/workflows/ci.yml/badge.svg)

-GitHub Action to keep base images inside dockerfiles up to date.
+GitHub Action to keep base images inside Dockerfiles up to date.

 ## About

-It is important to keep base image used inside dockerfile up to date.
+It is important to keep base image used inside Dockerfile up to date.
 This action will help you with this process by:

-1. extracting images from dockerfile instructions
+1. extracting images from Dockerfile instructions
-1. checking inside docker registries for new versions of images and their digests
+1. checking inside Docker registries for new versions of images and their digests
-1. modify dockerfile with new versions if available
+1. modify Dockerfile with new versions if available

 When SemVer is used (e.g. `nginx:1.2.3-alpine`) as image tag it will try to update `PATCH` version and its digest.
 In case of non SemVer tags it will add or